mclperera/CodeSentinel/README.md

 CodeSentinel is an intelligent repository analysis tool that combines GitHub API integration with AWS Bedrock LLM capabilities to provide comprehensive code understanding and risk assessment.

+> ⚠️ **Educational Project**: This tool is designed for educational purposes and learning.
+It uses paid APIs (OpenAI, AWS Bedrock) and should be used responsibly.
+Always review cost estimates before analyzing large repositories.
+See [Security Policy](SECURITY.md) for important considerations.

 ## Quick Start

 ```bash